 Chevron moving its headquarters from California to Texas

-Chevron Corporation announced Friday it will relocate its headquarters from California to Texas before the end of the year.
+Chevron Corporation announced Friday it would relocate its headquarters from its California home of more than 140 years to Texas before the end of the year.

 The oil giant has often been at odds with California state regulators and politicians over fossil fuels and climate change.
 Last year, the state sued U.S. oil companies including Chevron, the nation's second-largest, claiming they deceived the public about the risks of fossil fuels.